 For the purposes of this assessment we shall take as our threshold floods of the magnitude of current 1 in 30 year flood events.
-In 2010 just over 700 million people were living in major floodplains2 and - on average - over 20 million of these were affected by floods with a return period of greater than once every 30 years.1 Almost half of these people live in South Asia.
-Some of the flood-prone populations are protected by flood defences so do not actually see their properties flooded, although they are likely to be indirectly affected through impacts on their communities and infrastructure.3
+In 2010 just over 700 million people were living in major floodplains2 and - on average - over 20 million of these were affected by floods with a return period of greater than once every 30 years.i Almost half of these people live in South Asia.
+Some of the flood-prone populations are protected by flood defences so do not actually see their properties flooded, although they are likely to be indirectly affected through impacts on their communities and infrastructure.3 i.
+The methods used here are summarised in the annex